fgogolli/aws-htc-grid/docs/workshop/content/20_deploy_htc/70_deploying_htc/_index.en.md

 {{% /notice %}}

 {{% notice warning %}}
-The installation may take ~30mins.
-If the `terraform apply` fails with the following error, then it will be due to  [known issue](https://github.com/aws/containers-roadmap/issues/1389) in the CoreDNS AddOn and should be fixed in a future release.
+The installation may take 20-30mins.
+If the `terraform apply` step above fails with the following error, then it will be due to a [known issue](https://github.com/aws/containers-roadmap/issues/1389) in the CoreDNS AddOn and should be fixed in a future release.
 To fix this error, please run the `delete-addon` command below first and then re-run the `apply-custom-runtime` step from above.

 ```